quantumlib/Stim/README.md

 - `XCY`: X-basis-controlled Y operation.
 Qubit pairs are in name order.
 - `XCX`: X-basis-controlled X operation.

-### Non-unitary gates
+### Collapsing gates

 - `M`:
     Z-basis measurement.
     Examples: `M 0`, `M 2 1`, `M 0 !3 1 2`.
-    Collapses the target qubits and reports their values.
+    Collapses the target qubits and reports their values (optionally flipped).
     Prefixing a target with a `!` indicates that the measurement result should be inverted when reported.
     In the tableau simulator, this operation may require a transpose and so is more efficient when grouped (e.g. prefer `M 0 1 \n H 0` over `M 0 \n H 0 \n M 1`).